terraref/brapi/README.md

 ### Setup Locations

 For the locations endpoint to work correctly we grouped multiple sites together in a sitegroup.
 The commands in `contrib/locations_setup.sql` were used to associate sites with the sitegroups.
 (This has been done and is now part of the TERRA-REF dump).

+### Errors

+**wrong password for database or process already using a port**: the port numbers for the databases (5432) specified in docker-compose.yml needs to match the one in database.py